-We propose a new and simple lack-of-fit test for a parametric quantile regression.
-It involves onedimensional kernel smoothing, so that the rate at which it detects local alternatives is independent of the number of covariates.
-The test has asymptotically Gaussian critical values, and wild bootstrap can be applied to obtain more accurate ones in small samples.
-Our procedure appears to be competitive with existing ones in simulations and in an empirical application with several covariates.
+We address the issue of lack-of-fit testing for a parametric quantile regression.
+We propose a simple test that involves one-dimensional kernel smoothing, so that the rate at which it detects local alternatives is independent of the number of covariates.
+The test has asymptotically gaussian critical values, and wild bootstrap can be applied to obtain more accurate ones in small samples.
+Our procedure appears to be competitive with existing ones in simulations.
+We illustrate the usefulness of our test on birthweight data.